-14.1 The paper shall be packaged in 500 or 1000-sheet quantities, or in roll form for carbon paper interleaved forms for use on impact printers associated with computers or word processors.
+- 14.1 The paper shall be packaged in 500 or 1000-sheet quantities.
 These shall be wrapped and securely sealed, or packaged in boxes or cartons, in order to provide adequate protection during shipment and storage.
-Each package shall be marked to show the type of paper, quantity, color, size, basis weight (weight per unit area), and the name of the manufacturer.

-14.2 Packaging in exterior containers for shipment shall be adequate to avoid damage during shipment and storage.
+Each package shall be marked to show the type of paper, quantity, color, size, basis weight (weight per unit area), and the name of the manufacturer - 14.2 Packaging in exterior containers for shipment shall be adequate to avoid damage during shipment and storage.